-PRECEPTORSHIP (1T, 3P3) 2 credits PREREQUISITE: Admission to the EMT-Basic level of training or current Alabama licensure as an EMTBasic.
+PRECEPTORSHIP (1T, 3P3) 2 credits PREREQUISITE: Admission to the EMT-Basic level of training or current Alabama licensure as an EMT-Basic.
+COREQUISITE: EMS 113 and CPR verification.

 This course provides students with clinical experiences in the emergency department to enhance knowledge and skills learned in the EMT-Basic training.
 Specific skills objectives, including patient assessment and management, are evaluated and students are required to complete patient care summaries and other written work.
 This course is optional for completing requirements for the EMT-Basic level of training.